 Lesson 2: If a young child receives consistent, sensitive caregiving responses from their caregivers during these ages, he/she has a CONSIDERABLE advantage in their later emotional, academic, and social functioning when compared with a child who does not receive these sensitive, predictable responses.

-To further illustrate this point, there is a recent study, coined the ACES study (Adverse Child Experiences Study).
+To further illustrate this point, there is a recent study, coined the ACES study (Adverse Child Experiences Study) by the folks at HMHB.
 It focuses on adults who experienced multiple, traumatic experiences as a child and they found that these adults have significantly higher rates of depression, struggles with mental health issues, heart attacks, stroke, physical health problems, and earlier death.
 Those who conducted the ACES study know what IMH professionals already knew: early secure attachment relationships are not just ‘feel good’ relationships for children, they actually save lives.

 Children who experience inconsistent caregiving relationships, especially relationships characterized by conflict, an unresponsive caregiver, or abusive interactions, have a much more difficult time in the following areas: academic, social, self-confidence, decision making, trust in later relationships, and the list goes on.